lsst/rsp_lsst_io/docs/guides/times-square/github-repos/installation-howto.rst

 2. Initial pull request
 =======================

-Once your repository is created, you'll need to create a pull request that adds the :file:`times-square.yaml` file needed by Times Square and that will make development easier.
+Once your repository is created, you'll need to create a pull request that adds the :file:`times-square.yaml` file needed by Times Square.

 To get set up:

 1. Clone the repository to your local machine
 2. Create a new branch

-Next, add or modify files as described below before pushes the changes to GitHub and creating a pull request.
+Next, add or modify files as described below before pushing the changes to GitHub and creating a pull request.

 Add a times-square.yaml file
 ----------------------------

 The :file:`times-square.yaml` file is required for Times Square to use a GitHub repository.
-A :file:`times-square.yaml` file consists of a description and a flag indicating the repository should be enabled for Times Square:
+A basic :file:`times-square.yaml` file consists of a description and a flag indicating the repository should be enabled for Times Square:

 .. code-block:: yaml
    :caption: times-square.yaml